Villa Rosilda

 Design team:

-- architectural and green design - Andrea Capellino, Marialuisa Marinetti, Silvia Barbisino, Leonardo Lano
+- architectural and landscape design - Andrea Capellino, Marialuisa Marinetti, Silvia Barbisino, Leonardo Lano

 - acoustic design - Matteo Bosia

-Assignment: Preliminary, final, executive design and construction management
+Assignment: Preliminary, final, and executive design, and construction supervision

 Photographs: Fabio Oggero